czhangy/UCLA-Core/Upper-Divs/CS-118/notes.md

     - Sine Waves

-      - Sine waves are spvial because all signals can be rewritten in terms of sine waves
+      - Sine waves are special because all signals can be rewritten in terms of sine waves

       - Mathematically: